 During my “scroll hole” days of excessive online shopping, I found myself going back to the same tried-and-true styles and brands that I knew I loved, because taking a “risk” on something outside of my comfort zone just didn’t seem worth it.

-But since I started using Rent the Runway unlimited, I’m much more likely to try a print, color, or cut that I would never have previously considered.
+But since I started using Rent the Runway, I’m much more likely to try a print, color, or cut that I would never have previously considered.
 And I’ve been pleasantly surprised almost every single time.

 6. The sustainability aspect (plus extra space in your closet.)

 Listen — I am by no means the posterchild for sustainability.
 I indulge in fast-fashion from time to time and (apologies in advance) but I occasionally use plastic straws.